maykinmedia/objects-api/docs/installation/prerequisites.rst

 PostgreSQL with Postgis
 -----------------------

-Open Objecten currently only supports PostgreSQL as datastore and is is geo-capable, which requires the postgis_ extension to be enabled.
+Open Object currently only supports PostgreSQL as datastore and is is geo-capable, which requires the postgis_ extension to be enabled.

 The supported versions in the table below are tested in the CI pipeline.